XStandard XHTML (Strict or 1.1) WYSIWYG Editor

 Image properties dialog box for a decorative image.
 Alternative text is not permitted.

-In XHTML, tables are used for visual layout (layout tables), or for displaying data (data tables).
-Incorrect use of tables can make content in tables meaningless to assistive technologies.
-Below is an example of a data table, where the data in the table can only be understood in relation to column and/ or row headers.
+Although tables should be used for displaying data (data tables), until CSS has better support for multi-column organization of content, it is sometimes necessary to use tables for visual layout (layout tables).
+Data tables and layout tables use different markup.
+Using the wrong type of table can make content found in tables meaningless to assistive technologies.
+Below is an example of a data table, where the data in the table is clearly intended to be understood in relation to column headers.

 Cups of coffee consumed by each person